realA10001986/Time-Circuits-Display/README.md

 ## GPS receiver

-A GPS receiver can be used as a source of authoritative time (like NTP) and speed of movement.
+A GPS receiver can be used as a source of authoritative time (like NTP), speed of movement and geolocation mode.

 The CircuitSetup original [speedo](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit) has a built-in GPS receiver.
 If you want to use a third party GPS receiver, see [here](AddOns.md#gps-receiver).